 Note 5: If you decide to retire at 58 (assuming you can access your super), or 60, or 62, or 64, or 66 or even 70, the Retirement Income Reckoner can tell you the annual income you can expect for your $1 million, depending on whether you want the income to last until after the age of 85, or after the age of 90, or 95 or even after the age of 100.

 Note 6: The figures in the Retirement Income Reckoner assume you can access your super benefits, that is you have reached your preservation age, and if you’re under the age of 65, that you have also retired from the workforce.
 If you were born after June 1964, you cannot access your super benefits until you turn 60 years of age (your preservation age).
-If you’re planning to rely on your super benefits when you retire, age 58 is the current minimum age at which you can access super (preservation age) for those born from 1 July 1962 until 30 June 1963, and eventually moving to age 60 for those born on or after 1 July 1964 (for more information see SuperGuide articles Accessing super: What is my preservation age? and Retirement Age Reckoner: Discover your preservation age and Age Pension age).
+If you’re planning to rely on your super benefits when you retire, age 58 is the current minimum age at which you can access super (preservation age) for those born from 1 July 1962 until 30 June 1963, and eventually moving to age 60 for those born on or after 1 July 1964 (for more information see SuperGuide articles What age can you access your super (Preservation Age)? and Retirement Age Reckoner: Discover your preservation age and Age Pension age).

 Note 7: For other Reckoner assumptions see SuperGuide article How much super do you need to retire comfortably?).